Wisconsin Political Or Religious Meeting Discrimination Attorneys

 What is Discrimination Based on the Refusal to Participate in Political or Religious Meetings?

-The Wisconsin Fair Employment Act prohibits employers from discriminating against applicants or employees because they decline or refuse to participate in religious or political meetings or, more generally, communications.
+The Wisconsin Fair Employment Act prohibits discrimination against applicants or employees because the individual declines or refuses to participate in religious or political meetings or, more generally, communications.

 This includes threatening to terminate, discipline, or otherwise discriminate against an employee as a means of requiring the employee to attend a meeting or participate in a political or religious communication.
 It also includes terminating or disciplining an employee because the employee declines to attend an employer-sponsored meeting or to participate in any communication with the employer or with an agent, representative, or designee of the employer, the primary purpose of which is to communicate the opinion of the employer about religious matters or political matters.

 Political Matter means a political party affiliation, a political campaign, an attempt to influence legislation, or the decision to join or not to join, or to support or not to support, any lawful political group, constituent group, or political or constituent group activity.

 Religious Matter means a religious affiliation or the decision to join or not to join, or to support or not to support, any bona fide religious association.

 What is Not Discrimination Based on the Refusal to Participate in Political or Religious Meetings?